Shaquille Murray-Lawrence: Montreal Alouettes

 Murray-Lawrence became a free agent on February 13, 2018 and signed with the Montreal Alouettes on February 19, 2018.
 He was released on May 20, 2018.

 Saskatchewan Roughriders

 On October 4, 2018, Murray-Lawrence signed with the Saskatchewan Roughriders.
 He did not make an appearance for the club and became a free agent in February 2019.

 Montreal Alouettes (II)

 On August 22, 2019 Murray-Lawrence re-signed with the Montreal Alouettes as a member of their practice roster.
 He was released on January 20, 2021.

 Other sports

 Murray-Lawrence was recruited by Bobsleigh Canada Skeleton to compete on Canada's Olympic bobsled team in 2017 but his injuries, which sidelined him from play in the CFL in 2017 and 2018, also prevented him from attending his first training camp until 2019; as of 2020, Murray-Lawrence was training alongside fellow CFL players Jacob Dearborn and Kayden Johnson.
 Murray-Lawrence attended the 2022 Winter Olympics as an alternate in four-man.
+He will compete for Canada in the 2026 Winter Olympics in both two-man and four-man.